 If one of you gets sloppy with bill-paying activities and a late payment shows up on your credit reports, it can bring down both of your scores.
 The reverse is also true.
 If you are both on top of things, then your individual scores get stronger.

 On the upside, two great FICO scores can help you when you apply for a mortgage or other loan together.
-So yes, you have the potential to be stronger together, but only if you’ve each built a great credit history.
+So yes, you have the potential to be stronger together but only if you’ve each built a great credit history.

 About 90% of lenders use a version of the FICO score when considering applications for credit.
 So it’s a good idea to check it occasionally and see where you stand.
-You can also get a version of your FICO score by ordering it from myFICO.com.

 The truth: A bad credit score can result in higher costs in other areas of your life.
 The total absence of a score (there’s no zero in FICO-world) makes you look risky to anyone viewing your credit report.

-You also need to keep in mind that credit reports are sometimes viewed by folks who aren’t vetting you for a credit card or a mortgage.
+Credit reports are sometimes viewed by folks who aren’t vetting you for a credit card or a mortgage.
 It’s becoming more common for employers to check the credit reports of job applicants.

 And what if you want to buy a house?
 It’s very difficult to do so without getting a mortgage at a good rate.
 If you’ve amassed a large amount of cash that you can plunk down at the bank, then you’ll be fine.
 But for most people, that’s a tall order.